pyth-network/pyth-gitbook/solana-price-feeds/solana.md

 # Pyth on Solana

-We provide two different SDKs for Solana on-chain programs to use Pyth prices:
+We provide one SDK for Solana on-chain programs to use Pyth prices:

-{% tabs %}
-{% tab title="Rust" %}
 The [pyth-sdk-solana crate](https://github.com/pyth-network/pyth-sdk-rs/tree/main/pyth-sdk-solana) can be used to consume Pyth prices inside Solana programs written in Rust.
-{% endtab %}

-{% tab title="NEON EVM" %}
-[NEON](https://neon-labs.org) is an EVM compatibility layer for Solana, allowing users to migrate their Ethereum applications to Solana with minimum effort.

-The [pyth-neon](https://github.com/pyth-network/pyth-neon) library is an interface to Pyth oracles for NEON applications.
-{% endtab %}
-{% endtabs %}

 ## Example Program